ucdavis/endowmentreport/docs/home.md

 To learn more about Airtable, please click [here](/docs/airtable)

 ## Endowment Cleanup
 There are 393 endowment funds without stewardees.
-This year we are beginning a multi-year effort to clean up the stewardship of a lot of these funds.
-Given the amount of funds, and the amount of data to review for funds with active stewardees, this year we will begin only with UC Davis Foundation funds.
+We are working on a multi-year effort to clean up the stewardship of a lot of these funds.
+Those are indicated by "UNSTD" in the AIS ID column in Airtable.
+If you know of any entity that should receive a report for that fund, please do let us know by filling out the "Request a Change " form.
 ----
-Over the next week or two we will offer office hours to help out with any questions you might have.
-Please stay tuned for more info!

 Please use the sidebar on the left to navigate through the site.
 Should you have any questions, please reach out to [Daniella Hanson](mailto:dahanson@ucdavis.edu)